isabelroig/DH-150---Isabel-Roig-Penso/Assignment06/README.md

-Please have one page github documentation about your low-fidelity prototype:
+# Low-fidelity prototype:

-A brief description of your project and purpose of this low-fidelity prototype.
+## A brief description of your project and purpose of this low-fidelity prototype.
+The current project consists on a webpage for middle age women who are going through, or about to, a upper chest procedure and are seeking for the right clothing for their recoveries and life after.
+These women also seek more information and to have informed opinions about the products that are being sold.

+Target persona: middle age women, of any background, who has gone or will go through a upper-chest surgery.
+This group tends to have to look for information and products in multiple sources, and eish there was a source that had it all.
+Having all the information in one place helps you save time and helps the user not spend a lot of time looking into unreliable or non-detailed pages.
+It also allows a platform for these women to have a place where all these products are being sold and that suggest where could similar products could be searched for.

-A list of tasks that the (paper) prototype of your system supported.
+## List of tasks that the (paper) prototype of your system supported.
+- # Price Tool #

-A set of pictures of the prototype in different states, showing it being tested.
+## A set of pictures of the prototype in different states, showing it being tested.

-A description of what you would change or design differently based on the feedback you got from the prototype testing.
+## A description of what you would change or design differently based on the feedback you got from the prototype testing.
 For each, describe in a sentence or two what problem the tester encountered, and in another sentence or two how you would address the problem if you were to revise the prototype.